Bookkeeping errors are easy to make.

 4. Failing to reconcile the books with the bank statement each month

 The foundation of good bookkeeping is making sure the books marry with the bank statement at least every month.

 The more often you do it, the sooner you will pick up errors, either in-house or by the bank, and the more time you’ll have to rectify them.

 Electronic banking makes it easier, particularly now it can be integrated with online accounting software.

-5. Failing to take full advantage of bookkeeping software
+5. Failing to take full advantage of your software